Merlin: Romance reimagination

+Merlin in the form of a stag in a 1286 manuscript of the Vulgate Suite du Merlin.
+In his animal form, Merlin retains his powers and the ability to speak.

-Merlin was originally part of a cycle of Robert's poems telling the story of the Grail over the centuries.
-The narrative of Merlin is largely based on Geoffrey's familiar tale of Vortigern's Tower, Uther's war against the Saxons, and Arthur's conception.
-New in this retelling is the episode of young Arthur (who had been secreted away by Merlin) drawing the sword from the stone, an event orchestrated by Merlin in the role of kingmaker.
-Earlier, Merlin also instructs Uther to establish the original, quasi-religious chivalric order of the Round Table for fifty members, following his own act of creating the table itself as a replica of both the Last Supper table and the table of Joseph of Arimathea.
+Merlin is thought to be part of a trilogy of Robert's stories that tell the history of the Grail over the centuries, sometimes dubbed the Little Grail Cycle.
+The narrative of the Prose Merlin is largely based on Geoffrey's familiar tale of Vortigern's Tower, Uther's war against the Saxons, and Arthur's conception.
+New in this retelling are the episodes of the baby Arthur being secreted away by Merlin (presenting himself successively as an old man to abduct the newborn Arthur, then as a young man to hand him over to be raised by Ector) and the young Arthur years later drawing the sword from the stone, an event orchestrated by Merlin in the role of kingmaker.
+Earlier, Merlin also instructs Uther to establish the quasi-religious chivalric order of the Knights of the Round Table for fifty members, handpicked by Merlin, following his own act of creating the table itself as a replica of both the original Last Supper table and the subsequent table of Joseph of Arimathea.
 The text ends with the coronation of Arthur.
+In the Perceval en prose (alternatively known as the Didot Perceval and usually attributed to Robert as the final part of his purported cycle), where Merlin is the initiator of the Grail Quest and cannot die until the end of days; he eventually retires after Arthur's downfall by turning himself into a bird and entering the mysterious esplumoir, never to be seen again.

-The prose version of Robert's poem was then continued in the 13th-century Merlin Continuation, telling of King Arthur's early wars and Merlin's role in them.
+The story of the prose version of Merlin was resumed in the 13th-century Merlin Continuation, telling of King Arthur's early wars and Merlin's role in them.
 In this text, also known as the Suite du Merlin, the mage both predicts and, wielding elemental magic, influences the course of battles, in addition to helping the young Arthur in other ways.
 Eventually, he arranges the reconciliation between Arthur and his rivals, and the surrender of the defeated Saxons and their departure from Britain.